Bertha (TV series): UK VHS and DVD releases

-On 27 November 1989 one episode of Bertha was on the VHS release which was exclusive to W.H.
-Smith Postman Pat and Friends alongside Postman Pat and Charlie Chalk.
+On 27 November 1989, one episode of Bertha was on a VHS release which was exclusive to W.H.
+Smith stores, Postman Pat and Friends alongside Postman Pat and Charlie Chalk.

 On 11 November 1991, one episode of Bertha was featured on the BBC VHS release Postman Pat and Company alongside Postman Pat and Charlie Chalk.

 Hallmark and Carlton Home Entertainment released the first four episodes on a single video in 1994.

 In 2004 Entertainment Rights released a DVD of the show containing three of the same episodes as the Hallmark/Carlton Release, replacing "The Best Machine Competition" with "More Speed, Less Work" (albeit mistitled "The Best Machine competition").

 In 2011, Classic Media released a DVD entitled Fun with Friends: Volume One containing one episode of Bertha.